What is earned value management?

 EVM needs a baseline and context for the numbers to be meaningful

 Metrics and KPIs deprived of context are meaningless.
-The project manager needs to deliver the results in context.
-A story needs to be told with the data so that the desired message is conveyed.
+Project managers would do well to deliver the results in context.
+It helps to provide a story behind the data so that the desired message is conveyed.
 Without this context, just like any KPI, EVM loses its value.

-Earned value management is a valuable tool that project managers should consider when launching their project.
-It provides important insight into progress made on a project.
-However, the technique needs to be used with caution to deliver an accurate picture.
-For more on how to evaluate performance, check our recommended content below:
+Earned value management is a valuable tool that project managers can consider when launching their projects.
+It provides important insights into progress made on a project.
+However, it is best to keep its drawbacks in mind in order to provide an accurate overview.